Northpoint City

 Northpoint City, formerly known as Northpoint Shopping Centre, is a suburban shopping mall in Yishun, Singapore.
-Located opposite Yishun MRT station, the mall houses the Nee Soon Central Community Club, Yishun Public Library as well as the Yishun Bus Interchange, which forms part of the Yishun Integrated Transport Hub (ITH).
+Located opposite Yishun MRT station, the mall houses the Nee Soon Central Community Club, Yishun Library as well as the Yishun Bus Interchange, which forms part of the Yishun Integrated Transport Hub (ITH).

 The mall was first opened in 1992, and was renovated and expanded in 2008.
-It susbeqeuently underwent a second renovation and expansion from 2017 to early 2018.
+It subsequently underwent a second renovation and expansion from 2017 to early 2018.
 It is currently the largest shopping mall in northern Singapore.
 The centre has a combined net lettable area of at least 1300000 sqft and houses more than 400 tenants.

 History

 Northpoint City was originally called the Northpoint Shopping Centre, having been first constructed in November 1992 as the first suburban mall to be built in the northern heartlands of Singapore.
 Cold Storage, Swensen's and Giordano were one of the first few outlets to open in the Northpoint Shopping Centre.